MLS Downtown Palo Alto, Real Estate in Palo Alto, CA

 Since Stanford wanted his town to be ‘dry’, he chose to look elsewhere and, to ensure no alcohol would be served, he would instill the edict that there would be no alcohol served within 2 miles of his beloved University.
 Mr. Stanford envisioned stately buildings lining pristine streets, with all businesses dedicated to commerce and temperance.
 As such, he sent his ‘right-hand man’, Timothy Hopkins, son of railroad mogul, Mark Hopkins, to begin the legwork.

 In 1887, Hopkins purchased 697 acres of farmland from Henry and Thomas Seale, two brothers from San Francisco.
-After helping legally defend the land inherited she had inherited from her father, Don Rafael Soto, original owner of the Rancho Rinconada del Arroyo de San Francisquito, the Seale brothers had been gifted 1,400 acres by Soto’s daughter as payment.
+After helping legally defend the land inherited she had inherited from her father, Don Rafael Soto, the original owner of the Rancho Rinconada del Arroyo de San Francisquito, the Seale brothers had been gifted 1,400 acres by Soto’s daughter as payment.

 While Stanford was back east on business, Hopkins named the section right outside the theoretical collegiate gates “University Park”.
 When Stanford returned, rather than finding his future town named Palo Alto after his already established stock farm, he instead had to pay $1,000 for the rights to the name, which was already being used in the district now called College Terrace.